sptFredrikLuvo/EPi.Commerce.Payments/Geta.EPi.Commerce.Payments.Klarna.Checkout/README.md

 Project contains _pack.bat_ file for easier packaging.
 It calls _nuget.exe_ (assuming it's in your environment PATH) with _-IncludeReferencedProjects_ to include referenced Geta.Klarna.Checkout assembly.
 You also can provide output directory as a parameter for _pack.bat_.

+### Troubleshooting tips

+##Not receiving Push from Klarna
+If you are not receiving push notifications from Klarna make sure the urls you send (when creating the checkout client) needs to be a public dns.

 ## More info

 ### Related blog posts